openhab/openhab1-addons/bundles/binding/org.openhab.binding.insteonplm/README.md

 The binding does not support linking new devices on the fly, i.e. all devices must be linked with the modem *before* starting the InsteonPLM binding.

-The binding must be configured with the file `services/insteonplm.cfg`.
+The binding can be configured with the file `services/insteonplm.cfg`.

 | Property | Default | Required | Description |
 |----------|---------|:--------:|-------------|